accessibilitywars/aw2-builds/docs/_posts/2023-07-29-Two-Finger-Harbinger.md

 credit: lcpdragonslayer.7895
 editor: berdandy
 title: Two Finger Harbinger
-tags: condi necromancer harbinger eod review-needed
+tags: condi necromancer harbinger eod
 spec: harbinger
 tagline: "'The dose makes the poison' -- Paracelsus"
-balance: June 26, 2023
+balance: September 2023
 ---

-22k DPS on Harbinger using only 2 fingers
+This condi-heavy harbinger build hits some solid numbers by pressing only a couple of buttons.

+## How to play

+- Spawn your minions
+- Press 2 and 3
+- When life force gets to approximately 75%, enter shroud with F1
+- Press 2 and 3 some more

 ## Gear